LaxmanMaharjan/fastapi-auth-middlewares/README.md

-# FastAPI Auth Middleware
+# FastAPI Auth Middlewares

-FastAPI Auth Middlewawre is a middleware for securing FastAPI application.
+FastAPI Auth Middlewares is a package for securing FastAPI application.
 It provides a convenient way to secure your FastAPI routes and endpoints using jwt tokens.

 ## Features